 • Chapter 5: "Who foots the bill?"
-41. funding?
+41. What are the most frequently occurring terms in innovation funding?
 42. Will 'business angels' put you on cloud nine?
 43. What can GIMV (Investment company for Flanders) do for my company?
 44. What is the role of the Vlaams Waarborgfonds (Flemish Venture Capital Guarantee Fund)?
 45. How can I apply for risk-bearing capital through the European institutions?
 46. What are IWT company subsidies?
-47. subsidies?
-48. Who comes into consideration for the special SME programme 49.
-(KMO-Programma)?
-49. support?
-50. What is the fastest way to obtain (Flemish) funding? • Chapter 6: "Sound advice need not be expensive" Or, another list of institutes that can help me innovate 51.
-3 , 3 , , Ontwikkelingsmaatschappijen - GOMs) do for my company?
+47. Which projects come into consideration for IWT company subsidies?
+48. Who comes into consideration for the special SME programme (KMO-Programma)?
+49. Which project forms does the SME programme (KMO-Programma) support?
+50. What is the fastest way to obtain (Flemish) funding? • Chapter 6: "Sound advice need not be expensive" 51.
+What can Regional Development Agencies (Gewestelijke Ontwikkelingsmaatschappijen - GOMs) do for my company?
 52. Where can I find a GOM in my province?
 53. What can I use the IWT-Innovatienetwerk for?
 54. Who will help me innovate through quality improvement?
 55. What information can I find on the virtual SME counter of VIZO (Flemish Institute for Independent Entrepreneurship)?
 56. Are there other electronic directories?
 57. What is the SME-IT Centre (KMO-IT Centrum)?
 58. What can Innotek do for companies in the Kempen?
 59. Whom can Brussels-based companies contact?
 60. Who advises the Flemish Government on matters of innovation?
+127

 • Chapter 7: "Forewarned is forearmed" 61.
-Why is protection of industrial ownership rights important?
 62. What is a patent?
-63. What about taking out patents in Belgium and the rest of the world?
-64. What other ways are there to protect one's industrial rights of ownership?
+6 3 .
+What about taking out patents in Belgium and the rest 05. of the world?
+64. 01. of ownership?
 65. Where in Belgium do I go if I want to take out a patent?
 66. What can the Production department of the Belgian Industrial Property Office (DIE) do for my company?
-67. Industrial Property Office (DIE) do for my company?
+67. What can the Patent information department of the Belgian Industrial Property Office (DIE) do for my company?
 68. What services does the Legal department of the Belgian Industrial Property Office (DIE) provide?
-How much does a patent cost (in time and money)?
-70. What are the different international patent organisations? • Chapter 8: "New wine in new bottles" Or, what about Internet marketing 71. g p 72.
+69. How much does a patent cost (in time and money)?
+70. What are the different international patent organisations? • Chapter 8: "New wine in new bottles" Or, what about Internet marketing 71.
+What must I take into account when launching a new product?151 72.
 What does a good marketing plan look like?
 73. Internet as a marketing channel: a shattered illusion?
 74. What is the surf behaviour of (European) Internet users?
-75. What is the buying behaviour of (Belgian) Internet users and why?
-155 76.
+75. What is the buying behaviour of (Belgian) Internet users and why?155 76.
 How can the trust of Internet consumers be won?
 77. How does Chamber-Trust work and what are the advantages?
-157 78.
-How does ChamberSign encourage European B2B Internet trade?
+78. How does ChamberSign encourage European B2B Internet trade?
 158 79.
 How can I register a domain name?
-80. What else is involved with having a website?
+80 What else is involved with having a website?
+161